 However, health hazards such as rotting food, animal or vermin infestation, and other concerns should be noted.
 It may require the help of a professional sanitation crew to ensure the area is cleaned and sanitized safely and adequately.

 BioteamAZ is Arizona’s #1 hazardous waste control and sanitation service.
-Contact us today, we’re always happy to help.
+Whether you need help with hoarding cleanup in Tucson, Phoenix, or Scottsdale, contact us today, we’re always happy to help.